 The norms and rules of international law are codified in a range of treaties and other materials.
 The main sources of international law are:

-General principles of law recognised by civilised nations: Seen as inspirational rather than direct sources of the law.
-Examples of this are the principles of estoppel and equity.
+- General principles of law recognised by civilised nations: seen as an inspiration rather than direct sources of the law, for example the principles of estoppel and equity.

 One of the fundamental principles of international law provides that any state that violates its international obligations must be held accountable for its actions.
-More concretely, according to the notion of state responsibility, states that do not respect their international duties are obliged to immediately stop their illegal actions and make reparations to the injured parties.
+Under the notion of state responsibility, states that do not respect their international duties are obliged to immediately stop their illegal actions and make reparations to the injured parties.
 The principle of state responsibility forms part of international customary law and is binding upon all states.

-Grave violations of international Law: Jus cogens and erga omnes obligations
+Grave violations of international law: Jus cogens norms

-Examples of jus cogens norms include the right of all peoples to self-determination, the prohibition on the acquisition of territory by force and the prohibition on genocide, slavery and torture.
+Examples of jus cogens norms include the right of all peoples to self-determination, the prohibition on the acquisition of territory by force, and the prohibitions on genocide, slavery, and torture.

-The violation of a number of provisions under international law - usually those that are categorised as jus cogens rules - gives rise to "erga omnes" obligations.
+The violation of a number of provisions under international law - usually those that are categorised as jus cogens rules - gives rise to erga omnes obligations.
 Erga omnes is a Latin concept that translates as "towards all".
-When fundamental principles of international law are violated, an erga omnes obligation arises, meaning that all states have the right to take action.
+When fundamental principles of international law are violated, an erga omnes obligation arises, which means that all states have the right to take action.
 Examples of acts that would give rise to erga omnes obligations include piracy, genocide, slavery, torture and racial discrimination.